ozzie80/go-miner/README.md

 Description From [Wikipedia](https://en.wikipedia.org/wiki/K-means_clustering):
 > k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells.

 The k-means implementation of go-miner uses the [k-means++](https://en.wikipedia.org/wiki/K-means%2B%2B "k-means++") algorithm for choosing the initial cluster centroids.
-The implementation provides internal quality indexes, [Dunn Index](https://en.wikipedia.org/wiki/Dunn_index) and [Davies-Bouldin Index](https://en.wikipedia.org/wiki/Davies%E2%80%93Bouldin_index) for evaluating clustering results.
+The implementation provides internal quality indexes, [Dunn Index](https://en.wikipedia.org/wiki/Dunn_index) and [Davies-Bouldin Index](https://en.wikipedia.org/wiki/Davies%E2%80%93Bouldin_index), for evaluating clustering results.

-To Do

-- Concurrent version
-- Cuda/GPU version

 Usage Example